Frequently Asked QuestionsThe Professional Baseball 7 On 7 League (League 7)

 Who would benefit from an association with the Baseball 7 On 7 League?

-Major League Baseball (MLB) is on record expecting to contract over 25% of its minor league affiliates heading into 2021.
-Additionally, their goal of shifting player development to colleges, reducing the first year player draft to 20 rounds and incorporating an international draft is signalling a seismic shift across the baseball world.
-Thus, cities, existing franchises, and players effected by MLB’s goals would benefit from an association with the Baseball 7 on 7 League.
-Additionally, the League 7’s exclusive technology that engages fans with predictive action is a viable alternative to “crowdless” games if necessary.
+Major League Baseball (MLB) contracted over 25% of its minor league affiliates in 2021.
+Additionally, their goal of shifting player development to colleges, reducing the first year player draft to 20 rounds and incorporating an international draft is signaling a seismic shift across the baseball world.
+Thus, cities, existing franchises, and players effected by MLB’s goals would benefit from an association with the Professional Baseball 7 on 7 League.
+Additionally, the League 7’s exclusive technology that engages fans with predictive action is a viable alternative to “crowd-less” games if necessary.
 Sponsors and advertisers would benefit with the monetization of revenue streams generated by the League 7’s gamification capability as well.

 How is the League 7 game played?